ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ````

-This attributes of claim are described as follows:
+These attributes of claim are described as follows:

 **signature** The signature of the claim.
-It can be null or undefiend at beginning.
+It can be null or undefiend at the beginning.

-**useProof** Decides if the claim will use proof.
+**useProof** Decides if the claim will be used as a proof.

 **messageId** String value.